ifcopenshell.api.layer

 ifcopenshell.api.layer.unassign_layer(file: ifcopenshell.file, items: list[ifcopenshell.entity_instance], layer: ifcopenshell.entity_instance) None

-If the representation item isn’t assigned to the layer, nothing will happen.
+If the element isn’t assigned to the layer, nothing will happen.
 If after unassignment layer won’t have any assigned items it will be removed to keep IFC valid.

 Parameters: